Information Disclosure and Promotion Policy Design for Platforms: Equilibrium Analysis

-Notably, Theorem~\ref{thm:epsilonEq} implies that ``semi-myopic" policies that price myopically unless the resulting price, given the seller's belief, is confounding (see, e.g., \cite{Harrison2012}) are not effective deviations for the seller.
-When the myopic price is confounding, semi-myopic policies select an alternate price that generates information; in that sense these policies are designed to avoid precisely the prices that the platform incentivizes the seller to set.
-Interestingly, in equilibrium, the platform does not confound the seller by ensuring that \emph{every} price is confounding; in fact, the consumer surplus generated by a promotion policy that confounds the seller at every price $p\in P$ is dominated by equilibria where the platform truthfully reveals $\phi$.\footnote{With a promotion policy that confounds the seller at every price, the purchase probability must be independent of $\phi$ at every price, which can be used to establish that the maximum consumer surplus under such a promotion policy equals $\mu\bar{W}(\phi_H,0) + (1-\mu)\bar{W}(\phi_L,0)$ where $\bar{W}(\phi,\mu)$ is defined with the myopic promotion policy that solves \eqref{eq:myopicPromotion}.
-As noted in the previous section, $\bar{W}(\phi,0)$ is decreasing in $\mu$, and therefore this policy is dominated by truthful revelation.} Instead, the platform designs the promotion policy so that the seller is incentivzied to set the confounding price and does not deviate because the additional information gained by such deviation would generate no value for the seller.
-The promotion policy is designed so that if the seller deviates from pricing myopically, then his payoff in each period equals the maximum expected revenue from selling exclusively to patient consumers: $(1-\bar{\phi}(\mu_t))p^*\bar{\rho}_c(p^*)$.
-One may observe that this revenue is linear in $\mu_t$.
-Since the seller's beliefs $\mu_t$ are a martingale (as the seller is Bayesian) and the seller's expected continuation value is linear in $\mu_t$, in expectation, the acquired information generates no value for the seller, and myopic pricing is optimal.
+Moreover, Theorem~\ref{thm:epsilonEq} implies that ``semi-myopic" policies that price myopically unless the resulting price is confounding given the seller's belief (see, e.g., \citealt{Harrison2012}), might not be effective for the seller.
+When the myopic price is confounding, semi-myopic policies select an alternate price that generates information; in that sense these policies are designed to avoid precisely the prices that the platform incentivizes.
+Interestingly, in the equilibrium we construct, the promotion policy is designed so that the seller is incentivized to set the confounding price and does not deviate as the information gained by such deviation generates no net value.